billyjbryant/PokeAlarmWiki/Getting-Started-Guide.md

 ]
 ```

 Now we have two different filters and two different alarm files.
 Now we just need to set up the manager and link the filter to the alarm
 we want to use.
 When we start PokeAlarm, we can use the following:
 ```
 python start_pokealarm.py -m 2 -f starter_filters.json -a starter_alarms.json -f dratini_filters.json -a dragon_filters.json
 ```

 The `-m` flag tells PA that we want 2 managers.
 The first manager uses
 the first file specified by `-f` and the first file specified by `-a`.
 The second manager uses the second filter and second alarm file.

 Managers run in  separate processes, so they run concurrently and
 scale well with the number of cores on your machine.
 However running
-too many managers canbe inefficient and waste your computers resources.
+too many managers can be inefficient and waste your computers resources.

 > With great power comes great responsibility.
 >
 > \- Uncle Ben  (about Managers, probably)

 Managers are a great tool that allow you to mix and match almost every
 setting to any filter or alarm settings.
 For full details on the power
 of Managers, don't forget to check out [Managers](managers) wiki page.

 ## Advanced: Missing Info

 Sometimes, Event's are missing information needed to correctly filter
 them.
 In these instances, you can use the `"is_missing_info"` parameter
 to require a filter to reject or allow Events with missing information.
 You can read more about the feature on the
 [Filters](filters-overview#missing-info) wiki page.

 I really only want monsters like Bulbasaur and Squirtle to trigger
 notifications if they have the right ivs that I am looking for.
 If my
 scanner goofs up and doesn't get the ivs, I don't want to be bothered.
 Setting `"is_missing_info": false` tells that filter to reject if
 any necessary information is missing.

 ```json